 PhD: Macquarie University/CSIRO, Sydney - 1993

 My group studies antibody mutation in activated B cells, which is initiated by the DNA editing enzyme "AID".
 B cells mutate their antibody genes at extremely high rates during infections, to rapidly optimise the ability of the antibodies they make to neutralise the infecting pathogen.
-"Off-target" many adult B cell cancers, so we seek to understand why AID-induced DNA damage leads to mutation, when similar DNA damage is generally repaired faithfully.
+"Off-target" mutation of oncogenes by AID underlies most adult B cell cancers, so we seek to understand why AID-induced DNA damage leads to mutation, when similar DNA damage is generally repaired faithfully.

 B cell development.
 Antibody gene rearrangement and mutation.